Murders of Chaney, Goodman, and Schwerner: Investigation and public attention

-President Johnson and civil rights activists used the outrage over the activists' deaths to gain passage of the Civil Rights Act of 1964, which Johnson signed on July 2.
 This and the Selma to Montgomery marches of 1965 contributed to passage of the Voting Rights Act of 1965, which Johnson signed on August 6 of that year.

-Malcolm X used the delayed resolution of the case in his argument that the federal government was not protecting black lives, and African-Americans would have to defend themselves: "And the FBI head, Hoover, admits that they know who did it, they've known ever since it happened, and they've done nothing about it.
+Malcolm X used the delayed resolution of the case in his argument that the federal government was not protecting black lives, and African Americans would have to defend themselves: "And the FBI head, Hoover, admits that they know who did it, they've known ever since it happened, and they've done nothing about it.
 Civil rights bill down the drain."

 By late November 1964 the FBI accused 21 Mississippi men of engineering a conspiracy to injure, oppress, threaten, and intimidate Chaney, Goodman, and Schwerner.
 Most of the suspects were apprehended by the FBI on December 4, 1964.
-The FBI detained the following individuals: B. Akin, E. Akin, Arledge, T. Barnette, Burkes, Burrage, Bowers, Harris, Herndon, Killen, Posey, Price, Rainey, Roberts, Sharpe, Snowden, Townsend, Tucker, and Warner.
+The FBI detained the following individuals: B. Akin, E. Akin, Arledge, T. Barnette, Bowers, Burkes, Burrage, Harris, Herndon, Killen, Posey, Price, Rainey, Roberts, Sharpe, Snowden, Townsend, Tucker, and Warner.
 Two individuals who were not interviewed and photographed, H. Barnette and James Jordan, would later confess their roles during the murder.

 Because Mississippi officials refused to prosecute the killers for murder, a state crime, the federal government, led by prosecutor John Doar, charged 18 individuals under 18 U.S.C. §242 and §371 with conspiring to deprive the three activists of their civil rights (by murder).
 They indicted Sheriff Rainey, Deputy Sheriff Price and 16 other men.
 A U. S. Commissioner dismissed the charges six days later, declaring that the confession on which the arrests were based was hearsay.
 One month later, government attorneys secured indictments against the conspirators from a federal grand jury in Jackson.
 On February 24, 1965, however, Federal Judge William Harold Cox, an ardent segregationist, threw out the indictments against all conspirators other than Rainey and Price on the ground that the other seventeen were not acting "under color of state law."
 In March 1966, the United States Supreme Court overruled Cox and reinstated the indictments.
 Defense attorneys then made the argument that the original indictments were flawed because the pool of jurors from which the grand jury was drawn contained insufficient numbers of minorities.
 Rather than attempt to refute the charge, the government summoned a new grand jury and, on February 28, 1967, won reindictments.